MiloszMazurkiewicz/assecor-assessment-backend/README.md

 ##  Overview

-A comprehensive Spring Boot REST API for managing persons and their favorite colors
+REST API for managing persons and their favorite colors

 ##  Key Features